quaie/cissp/pages/mydoc/7_notes.md

-RESILIENCY --> capability to continue operating when disruption FAULT TOLERANCE --> capability to continue operating w/ one/more components failed REDUNDANCY --> duplication of critical components
+RESILIENCY --> capability to continue operating when disruption FAULT TOLERANCE --> capability to continue operating w/ one/more components failed REDUNDANCY --> duplication of critical components FAILOVER --> graceful transition to a standby device
 ```

 **SWAPPING** --> process of replacing a failed component